Trump administration signals that the tariffs against Canada and Mexico may soon have exemptions

 “It may be a little bit of an adjustment period,” he said after claiming that farmers would benefit from reciprocal tariffs on countries that have tariffs on U.S. exports.
 “You have to bear with me again and this will be even better.”

+Trump also said in his speech that he spoke on Tuesday with “all three, the top people” at the major U.S. automakers and “they're so excited.”
+The big three automakers are General Motors, Ford and Stellantis, the parent company of Chrysler and Jeep.
+The domestic auto sector would be especially vulnerable to tariffs as it depends on Mexico and Canada as part of its supply chain.

-Still, Canadian Prime Minister Justin Trudeau interpreted Trump's tariffs as nothing less than a betrayal of the friendship between the two nations.
+Canadian Prime Minister Justin Trudeau interpreted Trump's tariffs as a betrayal of the friendship between the two nations.

-Trudeau said his country would plaster tariffs on over $100 billion (U.S. dollars) of American goods over the course of 21 days.
+Trudeau said on Tuesday that his country would plaster tariffs on over $100 billion (U.S. dollars) of American goods over the course of 21 days.

-“Today the United States launched a trade war against Canada, their closest partner and ally, their closest friend.
+“Today, the United States launched a trade war against Canada, their closest partner and ally, their closest friend.
 At the same time, they are talking about working positively with Russia, appeasing Vladimir Putin, a lying, murderous dictator.
-Make that make sense,” Trudeau said.
+Make that make sense,” Trudeau said on Tuesday.

 Credit: AP